siddhantdange/GoTool/README.md

 ### Manage Shortcuts:
 To edit shortcuts, enter GoTool mode and search with 'manage'.
 There you will be able to see all your shortcuts and delete them.

+### Help:
+1. Enter GoTool mode
+2. type in 'help' and hit the 'enter' button

 Enjoy!
 V.1